ChaimW25/PokemonGame/README.md

 ## How to run this game?

-Please follow the next steps:
+To run this game, please follow the steps below:

-1. Clone the project from here: https://github.com/ChaimW25/Ex4
+Clone the project from the following repository: https://github.com/ChaimW25/Ex4.
-2. Open the cmd in the folder of the jar file: Ex4_Server_v0.0.jar
+Open the command prompt (cmd) and navigate to the folder containing the Ex4_Server_v0.0.jar file.
-3. Write there: java -jar Ex4_Server_v0.0.jar 0 (instead of writing 0 you can write each level you want between 0-15)
+Execute the following command: java -jar Ex4_Server_v0.0.jar 0 (Replace the "0" with the desired level between 0-15).
-4. run the "Controller" class in the path: src/Game/Controller.py
+Run the "Controller" class located in the path: src/Game/Controller.py.
 Congratulations!
-You succeeded to run our Pokemon game!
+You have successfully launched our Pokémon game!
+Please ensure that you have the necessary dependencies installed and configured correctly before running the game.